21 castles and royal residences you can explore from your couch, from the Palace of Versailles to Windsor Castle

 - VOJTa Herout/Shutterstock/Jose Ignacio Soto/Shutterstock/Fandrade/Getty Images

-- The novel coronavirus has hurt the travel industry, as travel bans have grounded flights, closed train stations, and postponed trips.
+- Traveling is on a temporary hold, but there are plenty of opportunities to explore the world virtually.

-- Although traveling is on a temporary hold, there are plenty of opportunities to explore the world virtually.
+- You can virtually explore the homes of the British royal family, including Windsor Castle and Buckingham Palace.

 - From a castle on the shore of Lebanon to fairy-tale castles in Germany, check out these virtual tours.